elvanja/jenkins-gitlab-hook-plugin/README.md

 that is prepared to publish the artifact on a public maven repository.
 Matching for this case is done based on leading text of the repository name.

+### Building of merge requests

+The plugin is able to automatically create and delete projects for merge requests issued on GitLab.
+This behaviour is enabled by default, although it can be switched off in the global Jenkins configuration.
+If there is a project configured to build the target branch, a new project is created based on it, setting the _branch specification_ with the merge request source branch, and properly enabling _merge to_ option.
+Once created, any push to either source or target branch will cause a build of the project, which is named based on the original project and the merged branch, joined with _"-mr-"_ for easy identification.

 ## Dependencies

 * [Ruby runtime](https://github.com/jenkinsci/jenkins.rb) version 0.12 or higher